Bitten or Attacked By A Dog?

 FREE CASE REVIEW – CALL NOW

-Dog Bite Attorneys in Athens Georgia 30605
+Dog Bite Attorneys in Chester Georgia 31012

-Our local attorneys have spent the last 20 years helping Athens dog attack victims and will assess your case for free.
-By seeking legal advice from a qualified attorney, you increase your chances of being properly compensated for your injuries.
+Our local attorneys have spent the last 20 years helping Chester dog attack victims and will assess your case for free.
+By seeking professional legal advice from a qualified attorney, you increase your chances of being properly compensated for your injuries.
 We are available to assist you.
 Just call our 24 Hour Hotline to speak with an attorney right now.
 Call 1-888-406-7163

-Athens Dog Bite Laws
+Chester Dog Bite Laws

 The state has passed a “Dog Bite” statute in the Civil Code.
 A dog owner is automatically held responsible for any damages suffered as long as the bite occurred either:

 - In a public place

 - While the victim was lawfully on private property, or

 - On the dog owner’s property, as long as the victim was there legally

 The owner is held responsible regardless of whether the dog has ever been vicious or has shown signs of aggression in the past.

 This law makes it easier for victims of attacks or injuries to get compensation for the damage that the dog has caused.
 All the victim must do is show that the dog bit them without provocation to recover compensation.
 Speak with a dog bite injury lawyer at our office today to see how this statute might help you recover damages.